It’s official now: the much-anticipated WordPress 5.0 with a new Gutenberg block editor in core has just been released!

 Let’s take a simple example: the previous Visual (TinyMCE) editor allowed adding buttons through manual coding or via installing a dedicated plugin only.

-With Gutenberg, on the contrary, you can simply press Add block button, then choose a Button type of block and configure the button text and URL right away without turning to the Text editor or touching any line of code:
+With the new Gutenberg editor WordPress introduces to us you, on the contrary, can simply press Add block button, then choose a Button type of block and configure the button text and URL right away without turning to text editor or touching any line of code: